kellyasim/graphicsnvis/group_7_assignment3/README.md

 Using the command line, navigate to the directory containing the python file and execute the command “python extract_words.py” to run the script and create the necessary text files.

 Open the a3_novelvisualization.pde file and click run to create the “unique words” word cloud.
+Clicking on the generated graphic will load a new word cloud.

 Open the a3_wordfrequency.pde file and click run to create the “word frequency” visualization.